o3-shop/o3-documentation/source/user/installation/Migration/index.md

 Please ensure that *all* requirements are met beforehand:

 - an error-free Composer installation of the OXID eShop
-- OXID eShop in version 6.4.3
+- OXID eShop in version 6.2, 6.3 or 6.4
   For older shop versions, please carry out the update offered by OXID eSales to the named shop version beforehand.
 Newer OXID shops (> 6.4.3) cannot be migrated.
-- OXID eShop Community Edition
-  The migration only supports Community Editions.
-The migration of Professional or Enterprise Editions is not supported.
+- OXID eShop Community Edition, Professional Edition or Enterprise Edition All editions of the OXID shop can be migrated.
+Please note that not all features of the Enterprise Edition are available in the O3-Shop.
-- The OXID eShop was installed via the package “oxid-esales/oxideshop-project”.
+- The OXID eShop was installed via the package `oxid-esales/oxideshop-project`.
-  Check if “oxid-esales/oxideshop-project” is mentioned as “name” in the file “composer.json” in the main directory of your shop.
+  Check if `oxid-esales/oxideshop-project` is mentioned as `name` in the file `composer.json` in the main directory of your shop.
 If you use a different package composition, please check its components manually to see if they can be replaced.

 ## Perform migration

 ### Create backup

 Before migrating, create a backup of the shop.
-This includes the database and the files on the server
+This includes the database and the files on the server.

 ### Replace packages